Atletico leapfrog Valencia in battle for third

 Atletico also stayed hard on the heels of second-placed Real Madrid, who have 64 points, four behind leaders Barcelona.

-Real, who have lost three of their last four games in all competitions, host Granada and Barca play at Celta Vigo on Sunday.
+Real, who have lost three of their last four games in all competitions and have been drawn to play Atletico in the last eight of the Champions League, host Granada and Barca play at Celta Vigo on Sunday.

 Europa League champions Sevilla, the only side unbeaten at home in La Liga this season, have 58 points in fifth after they beat visiting King’s Cup finalists Athletic Bilbao 2-0 at the Sanchez Pizjuan.